Auxiliary Division: Controversy

 However, while the authorities often turned a blind eye to reprisals, they were less tolerant of crimes against "civilians" - loyal and non-political people.
 A number of Auxiliaries were dismissed and prosecuted for theft, including a one-armed former Temporary Cadet, Major Ewen Cameron Bruce, who was imprisoned for robbing a creamery, after being dismissed from the Division for striking a civilian without cause.
 On 19 February 1921, Commandant Crozier resigned after a dispute over discipline with the Police Adviser.
 Crozier had dismissed 21 Temporary Cadets accused of looting a licensed grocery store belonging to Protestants in County Meath.
 When General Tudor reinstated these men pending an official inquiry, Crozier left the Force.
+Crozier later described the Auxiliaries as "soldiers in disguise under no army and no R.I.C. code."
 He was replaced by his assistant, Brigadier-General Edward Allan Wood, who commanded the Division until it was demobilised.

 Disbandment

 The Auxiliary Division was disbanded along with the RIC in 1922.
-Although the 1921 Anglo Irish Treaty required the Irish Free State to assume responsibility for the pensions of RIC members, the Auxiliaries were explicitly excluded from this provision.
-Following their disbandment, many of its former personnel joined the Palestine Police Force in the British-controlled territory.
+Although the 1921 Anglo-Irish Treaty required the Irish Free State to assume responsibility for the pensions of RIC members, the Auxiliaries were explicitly excluded from this provision.
+Following their disbandment, many of its former personnel joined the Palestine Police Force in the Mandatory Palestine.